Danielle Falconer – after the swim

 Sometimes that meant focusing on the next feed stop.
 Sometimes it meant simply not thinking beyond the next stretch.
 The reason for the swim stayed close in her mind.

 “My hardship ends when I choose.
-For many people connected to dementia, that choice doesn’t exist.”
+For many people connected to dementia, that choice doesn’t exist.
+Knowing that others in our community identified with that purpose and were likely watching on the live tracker was very motivating.
+It helped keep me moving.”

 The point where it nearly stopped

 For most of the crossing, she held that line.
 Until, near the end, she was both physically and mentally exhausted.
-With around three kilometres to go, after hours in the water, she felt herself start to slip.
+With around three kilometres to go, and with the prospect of swimming back into darkness after hours and hours in the water, she felt herself start to slip.

 Her support crew stepped in.